UWSEDS-aut17/OPMxplore/README.md

 # OPMxplore

-This Python module was built for a quick and interactive exploration of the [OPM website](http://opm.phar.umich.edu/about.php).
+This Python module was built for a quick and interactive exploration of the [Orientations of Proteins in Membranes](http://opm.phar.umich.edu/about.php).

 The tools in this module will help to

 1. custom query membrane proteins from the database and save query for future comparisions